Zulu: “Nants ingonyama, bagithi baba.”

-Set in a kingdom of lions in Africa, Children’s Theatre Academy delivers a two-weekend run of “The Lion King Jr.” opening 7 p.m.
-Friday (July 29) at Armitage Academy, 6032 Eighth Ave.
+Set in a kingdom of lions in Africa, Children’s Theatre Academy is putting on two performances of “The Lion King Jr.” at 5 and 7 p.m.
+Sunday (Sept.
+11) at Armitage Academy, 6032 Eighth Ave.

 “We had to teach the cast an entire language,” said CTA director Colin Swanson, who is directing the show for the second time in his young career.

 “I had to make sure they knew what they were saying so they could act it.
 If they didn’t know what it meant, they couldn’t perform it.
 They had a homework assignment where they had to go through their script and look up what everything meant.”

 In many ways, the production is a “Circle of Life” for Swanson.
 The Kenosha native directed the show at CTA when he was a sophomore at Indian Trail Academy.

 It was the first time CTA co-founder Kristin Stone Northern put a student in charge of directing a show.Swanson graduated from Nebraska Wesleyan University in May with a degree in theater studies and an emphasis in musical theater directing and scenic design.
 He is directing 12 shows this year at CTA, St. Joseph Catholic Academy, Kenosha Youth Performing Arts Company, Rhode Center for the Arts and The Haylofters in Burlington.

 Swanson made his directing debut with “The Lion King Jr.” in 2016.
 He said the 2016 and 2022 shows have many similarities and differences.